SELENIUM Overview Information

 SELENIUM Side Effects & Safety

-Selenium is LIKELY SAFE for most people when taken by mouth in doses less than 400 mcg per day, short-term.
+Selenium is LIKELY SAFE for most people when taken by mouth in doses less than 400 mcg daily, short-term.

 Selenium can also cause muscle tenderness, tremor, lightheadedness, facial flushing, blood clotting problems, liver and kidney problems, and other side effects.